Mundal1994/42-music_collection/README.md

 		cd authorization_code

-5. run the following in the terminal
+5. run the following command in the terminal

 		node app.js